 “For a few seconds his fate seemed certain, as the parachute retained the collapsed state in which it had originally ascended, and fell very rapidly.
 It suddenly, however, expanded, and the rapidity of its descent was at once checked.”

-But because it opened so quickly, the parachute began to oscillate violently.
+Unfortunately, because the parachute opened so quickly, it began to oscillate violently.
 The car, which was suspended 20 feet below the parachute, seemed to be falling horizontally at times.
-One paper reported on the breathless event:
+The Morning Post reported on the breathless event:

 “It tossed and tumbled, swinging Garnerin, who was in his basket, suspended at about four yards distance, swinging him from side to side like the motion of the tongue of a bell, or like the pendulum of a clock: this swinging was so irregular, so violent, that Garnerin was flung up sometimes to a level with the parachute itself, and fears were entertained he would be flung over it, that the whole would overset, the parachute lose its balance, Mr. Garnerin be thrown out of the basket, or the parachute, losing its purchase on the air, that it would fall to the ground as rapidly as a stone, and Mr. Garnerin would be killed.
 The most lively alarms rose in the mind of every spectator, and the sight was so frightful many could not look at it.”

-Luckily, Garnerin was not thrown out and instead after cutting a weight, which broke the fall, he landed in a field behind St. Pancras Church.
-When it touched down everyone — ladies, gentlemen, horsemen, footmen, all classes, rushed and leaped over ditches and mud to get to the scene.
-Unfortunately, Garnerin did not land without injury because according to one source:
+André-Jacques Garnerin was luckily not thrown out.
+Instead, after cutting a weight, which broke the fall, he landed in a field behind St. Pancras Church.
+When it touched down everyone — ladies, gentlemen, horsemen, footmen, all of classes — rushed and leaped over ditches and mud to get to the scene.
+Everyone was expecting the worse and although Garnerin was not dead he did unfortunately sustain some injuries because according to The Penny Cyclopaedia of the Society for the Diffusion of Useful Knowledge:

 “[H]e was unable to speak, blood issued from his ears and nose, and he was in a state of great agitation.”